Natural feeding for cats

 Pregnant mums and kittens

 Pregnant and feeding mums will need extra food.
-When the time comes to wean the kittens onto solid food start with ground raw meat and ground raw bone.
+When the time comes to wean the kittens onto solid food start with minced raw meat and minced raw bone.
 A small amount of soft cheese or yoghurt is good.
 As soon as possible introduce them to hard bones.
 A raw chicken wing is an excellent starting point.
 A newly weaned kitten will eat between one and two teaspoons of food four times a day.
 From 12 to 16 weeks cut back to three times daily but slightly increase the volume of food.
 Thereafter reduce to once or twice a day by six months.
 Kittens need between 5 and 10% of their bodyweight in food every day.
 If they are growing quickly feed them closer to 10%.

 A word about taurine